What to know about Elijah McClain's death and the cases against police and paramedics

 WHY DID POLICE STOP McCLAIN?

-Jurors were shown surveillance video from the store of McClain wearing the mask and waiting to pay for three cans of ice tea.
-No one else in the store appeared concerned that he was in a mask, although the clerk’s back was to the camera.

-Three officers approached McClain after he left the store.
-Within 10 seconds, Officer Nathan Woodyard put his hands on McClain and turned him around.
+Within 10 seconds, Woodyard put his hands on McClain and turned him around.
 As McClain tried to escape his grip, Woodyard said, “Relax, or I’m going to have to change this situation.”

 DID THE KETAMINE OR NECKHOLD KILL McCLAIN?